 I think we need to talk about it, all four of us.
 If there were some crisis that needed immediate attention we all need to be on the same page.
-Maybe there’s a SIGNAL we can attach to a txt that would illicit a quicker response.
+Maybe there’s a SIGNAL we can attach to a text that would elicit a quicker response.
 What if the issue were medical and not just drop off timing?

-When you ignore your kid’s messages and voice mails you are giving them a very powerful message about their priority in your life.
-There is nothing you can say afterwards, the exasperation has already taken place.
+When you ignore your kid’s messages and voicemails you are giving them a very powerful message about their priority in your life.
+There is nothing you can say afterward, the exasperation has already taken place.
 This is never a happy response, “I don’t know, I can’t reach her and she’s not responding.”

 Do you have a good way of communicating with your kids during the off times?
 How about an emergency broadcast alert that you append to a text, perhaps a 911 prefix?
 I’m looking for clues at how to do this better.
 And a family meeting to discuss is the next step.
 This isn’t a divorce issue, it’s a parenting with teens issue.